masher92/UKCP18/RainGaugeAnalysis/ReadMe.md

 | Farnley Hall (076204)   | 10/12/1987 - 04/11/2020       | Data validated since 10/12/87.
 Data which has been checked has overall been marked as good quality      |
 | Wakefield | 19/03/1985 - 03/11/2020        |  Data validated from 01/01/11.
 Data overall of good quality.
 Missing data -- 1st July - 5th July 1985; 10th May - 22nd May 1992; 31 January 1993 - 6th February 1993; 25th June 1993 - 2nd July 1993 (incomplete list).
 Data missing mostly in blocks of several hours or up to tens of days.  |

+The hourly rainfall data from the 5 rainfall gauges in West Yorkshire is missing some values.
+Table 2 outlines the proportion of data missing from each gauge, and the season for which the data values are missing.

 <p align="center"> Table 2.
-Details of Environment Agency rain gauges in West Yorkshire <p align="center">
+Proportion of hourly data values missing, and the season in which the missing values are found, for 5 Environment Agency rain gauges in West Yorkshire <p align="center">

 | Rain Gauge   | Proportion of data missing | MAM      | JJA        |  SON      | DJF          |
 | :---         |    :-----------------:     |    :---: |:---------: |:-------:  |    :-------: |